gm2552/hungryman/doc/TAPDeployment.md

 The simplest configuration is to use Spring Cloud Streams; however, using KNative eventing provides for extended capabilities such as scale to zero and auto scaling.
 In both options, a Spring Cloud Streams binding implementation is required for moving messages from the `hungryman-search` application; RabbitMQ is the default binding provided.
 Neither option requires a change in source code, however different runtime dependencies are configured at build time depending on which eventing implementation is desired.

-For database configuration, the default H2 in memory database is the simplest option and requires no additional database services to be installed, however you will lose all database information with an application restart and can mot scale past one instance.
+For database configuration, the default H2 in memory database is the simplest option and requires no additional database services to be installed, however you will lose all database information with an application restart and can not scale past one instance.
 The MySQL and Postgres options give you persistence and scalability, but require you to install a database operator and provision database instances.

 By default, the application has no security.
 When choosing the security configuration, you are required to create an AppSSO instance resource as well as a `ClientRegistration` resource for the Hungryman application; the accelerator will generate the resource yaml for you.
-You can either use a built in development account, or have the option (in a future release of this accelerator) to connect to external OICD identity providers.
+You can either use a built in development account, or have the option (in a future release of this accelerator) to connect to external OIDC identity providers.

 **NOTE** For the fastest and easiest path to deploying this application, use the default options of the H2 database and no security.
 You will still be required to deploy the RabbitMQ operator out of band, however this step is trivial as explained in the `RabbitMQ Operator` section of this guide.